 \subsection{A hypercomplex manifold without quaternionic Gauduchon metrics}

-The example we describe appeared in \cite[Example 6.3]{AT} to provide a negative answer to a question posed by Verbitsky.
+The example we describe appeared in \cite[Example 6.3]{AT}.
 It is constructed as a compact quotient $ S=\Gamma \backslash G $ of a solvable Lie group by a lattice $ \Gamma $ equipped with an invariant hypercomplex structure $ \mathsf{H} $.
 Andrada and Tolcachier show that the canonical bundle of $ (S,I) $ is holomorphically trivial but that of $ (S,J) $ is not, indeed, they even show that $ c_1^{\mathrm{BC}}(S,J)\neq 0 $.
 On the other hand, the holomorphic triviality of $ K(S,I) $ implies $ c_1^{\mathrm{qBC}}(S, \mathsf{H})=0 $ (cf. Remark \ref{rmk:implications}).
-We then conclude that a compatible quaternionic Gauduchon metric cannot exists from Corollary \ref{Cor:main}.\\ For the sake of completeness we also show this in another way.
-Thanks to the symmetrization process, it is enough to show that $ (S,\mathsf{H}) $ does not admit invariant quaternionic Gauduchon metrics.
-We may easily conclude by means of Theorem \ref{THM:qPaul}.
-Indeed, $ (S,\mathsf{H}) $ cannot satisfy condition \eqref{venticinque} in any conformal class (although it does satisfy condition \eqref{nece2}).
-For any invariant Gauduchon hyperhermitian metric $ \Omega_{\mathrm{G}} $, we must have $ s^{\mathrm{Ch}}(\Omega_\mathrm{G})=0 $ by the triviality of $ K(S,I) $ and so if \eqref{venticinque} were to hold, it would imply $ \alpha_{\Omega_{\mathrm{G}}}=0 $ which contradicts the fact that $ (S,\mathsf{H}) $ is not $ \mathrm{SL}(n,\H) $.
+We then conclude that a compatible quaternionic Gauduchon metric cannot exists from Theorem \ref{Thm:main1.2}.